 If ever you’re looking for a serious dose of style to add to your interiors, a bit of jewelry for your home, our fresh-faced and fabulous designer, Christina Pomroy, has created many designs for Currey & Company that you are sure to love.
-Christina has designed several best-selling pieces for Currey and enjoys creating functional designs from uncommon forms.
+Christina has designed several best-selling products for Currey and enjoys creating functional designs from uncommon forms.
 Christina recently discussed with us some of the things that inspire her creativity and gave us a peek at the story behind one of her favorite designs, the Haley Chandelier.

 Christina Pomroy | Photograph by David Schilling